 Buying Your Freehold – the initial notice

-The first in the formal legal process for the leaseholders who wish to buy the freehold to serve a formal written notice of this to their freeholder.
+The first in the formal legal process for the leaseholders wishing to exercise their right to buy the freehold of their block, to serve a formal written notice of this to their freeholder.
 This document is called the Initial Notice or Enfranchisement Notice.
 The Notice lets the freeholder know that the leaseholders who are driving the freehold purchase process are going to take the legal path of forcing a sale of the freehold, and will also contain the price they are willing to pay.

 Click here to read more about the Enfranchisement Notice.

 The next stages in the process are governed by strict deadlines, so it is important to draw up a timeline at the beginning of the process to make sure you avoid any delay and keep things on track.

 The freeholder has to respond to the Enfranchisement Notice within two months.